danielraguiar/pokemon-scouting-app/README.md

 # Pokémon Scouting Application

-A professional Python Flask application for retrieving, processing, storing, and exporting Pokémon data from the PokeAPI.
+A Python Flask application for retrieving, processing, storing, and exporting Pokémon data from the PokeAPI.
 This application provides both REST API endpoints and CLI commands for comprehensive Pokémon data management.

 ## Features